Curious about how taxes are used? The below chart outlines how $1 of tax spending is split across municipal services.

 - The first tax bill will be sent out in March and is due on the last working day of April**.
 The second and final bill will be sent out in September and is due on the last working day of October.

-- The first (or interim) invoice is based on 50 per cent of the current year’s estimated taxes, which is the current year’s assessment of your property value based on last year’s rates).
+- The first (or interim) invoice is based on 50 per cent of the current year’s estimated taxes, which is the current year’s assessment of your property value based on this year’s proposed rates.
 The final invoice is calculated using the current assessment with the current year’s rates, less the amount you already paid from the first invoice.

 - Tax calculations are based on the taxable assessed value of the property multiplied by the applicable tax rate.
 The taxable assessed value is determined by the Property Valuation Services Corporation.
 The tax rate is the sum of two levies: a general rate (urban, suburban, or rural) and the area rates for your district.